 On the gameplay screen, graphics that display the origin of a song are displayed on the top right to the song's banner.
 Of the eight new CD titles added in this release, three go unused; those of Dancemania CLUB THE EARTH II, Dancemania SUPER TECHNO and Dancemania WINTERS ROCK GROOVE.

-To essentially put it, early assets for the game's entire HUD can be found in GAME.DAT.
+Early assets for the game's entire HUD can be found in GAME.DAT.
 Differences vary from slight recolors to complete reworks.

 Two iterations of an early warning graphic, which covers the entire screen.
 In the final game, the warning text is displayed inside a box.